Social Media Best Practices During a Crisis

 CENTRALIZE

 Create a centralized location to funnel information.
 Do not fragment command into “command emergency services” and “command logistics.”
 Make the official command page (or a higher echelon page, if appropriate) the nexus for information.
-If there is no command presence, the people most interested in the crisis may decide to start their own group.
+If no command presence exists, the people most interested in the crisis may decide to start their own group.
 Whatever the case, communicate where the people most affected are communicating.

 MONITOR